drakkar-lig/walt-python-packages/client/walt/client/doc/md/node-install.md

 ### Hardware tips

-WalT supports raspberry pi models B, B+, 2B, 3B and 3B+.
+WalT supports raspberry pi models B, B+, 2B, 3B, 3B+, and 4B.

-We recommend raspberry pi model 3B+, with the official PoE HAT addon board of the raspberry pi foundation.
+We recommend raspberry pi model 3B+ or 4B, with the official PoE HAT addon board of the raspberry pi foundation.

 You will also need at least one SD card for the first bootup (see below).
 You may use the same SD card to perform this first bootup of each node.